 (Candidates must perform the following functions with or without reasonable accommodations.)

-- Recommend resolution of the most complex governmental accounting issues to the Chief Deputy State Controllers, and/or State Controller;
+- Recommend resolution to the most complex governmental accounting issues to the Chief Operating Officer, Chief of Staff, and/or State Controller;

 - Assist the State Controller on matters of statutory, constitutional and policy authority on high level policy-making committees;